 I am off.—I cannot stand your cloudy atmosphere or the abominable life you all lead.
 I am hurrying away to Bologna Sausages, Macaroni Sardinias [in the Sardinian style], Garlic, and Oil, with a cloudless sun, and the liberty of doing what I like, without being quizzed by the wits, or lampooned by the newspapers.”

 The Pic Nics attracted three kinds of people, dedicated gamblers, amateur actors or dilettanti, and epicure diners.
-Its subscription list was culled from “fashionables” or “people of the first rank, leaders of fashion, or the professional theater.”
+Its subscription list was exclusive and culled from those known as “fashionables” or “people of the first rank, leaders of fashion, or the professional theater.”
 (Professional actors, singers, and musicians were necessary to bolster the quality of productions.)
 An evening’s gathering might include, dukes, duchesses, and earls; the Prince of Wales (gambler and gourmand), Lady Albina Hobart, Countess of Buckinghamshire (amateur actress, obsessive gambler, and gargantuan eater), and the Duchess of Devonshire (obsessive gambler).
 The managing director was Lt.
 Col. Henry Francis Greville, a social entrepreneur and gambler.

 At their peak, there were about 230 Pic Nics, though not all were active.
 Participation was expensive; their motto was “Excess.”
 The ante for a meeting was the equivalent of $1000, a portion of the meal, and six bottles of wine.
 Still, underwriters needed to cover expenses.
 Food was prepared or purchased elsewhere and assembled at a trendy catering hall.
 It was served in the French style.
 What each brought to the table was decided by lot, drawn from a hat.
 According to the fencing master Henry Angelo, an original Pic Nic, the process was dicey; while some might get off cheaply with China oranges [really from Portugal] or a pound cake, others might need to arrange for pâté de foie gras or very expensive Perigord Pie (made with truffles and game).
 Besides the wine, diners were provided with champagne, liqueurs, and other beverages.